 Your baby absorbed so many early-learning podcasts in utero that when she’s born she doesn’t know if she’s supposed to be Baby Einstein, Baby Mozart or Baby Bill Gates.
+Your baby has probably been listening to kls learning songs when they are out and about in the world.
+A lot of parents use these learning techniques to help with their kid’s education.
 Your husband or wife had to call in some big favors to reserve little Emma or Alessandra a place in a top preschool.
 After that, you’ve got her future all planned out: a decent gifted program, Yale undergrad, Wharton MBA, partner at Goldman Sachs.

 If this is your parenting style, then Honeycomb Kids: Big Picture Parenting for a Changing World…and to Change the World probably isn’t in the pile of books sitting on your bedside table.
 But that’s a shame.
 It’s big-spending, ambitious, hard-charging parents who probably need this wise and gentle book the most.